 LIFE OF FORTUNE

-Mojapelo was the first CEO of Bushveld Minerals, after starting several other junior mining ventures through his company, VM Investment.
+He was the first CEO of Bushveld Minerals, after starting several other junior mining ventures through his company VM Investment.
 He was previously a consultant with McKinsey, where he worked on corporate strategy and organisational development in South Africa and Nigeria.
-He has a BSc in Actuarial Science from the University of Cape Town.
+He has a BSc in actuarial science from the University of Cape Town.